thomasgeissl/tamlab-latex-template/README.md

 ## current state
 * latex pdf rendering should be fine
 * html and epub output has not been tested much, not really the priority for now, i am assuming that not everything renders correctly, depending on what latex packages being used
-* ci actions also might still need some tweaking, e.g. uploading a pdf to the releases on gtihub when pushing a git tag
+* ci actions also might still need some tweaking, e.g. uploading a pdf to the releases on github when pushing a git tag

 ## contributing
 * feel free to fork and send PRs